 Hypertrophic Cardiomyopathy VS. Dilated Cardiomyopathy

-In some cases, the scar tissue replaces the muscle tissues of the heart.
+In some cases, the scar tissue replaces the muscle tissue of the heart.
 The prolonged impact of this disease causes weakening of the heart muscles which deteriorates the heart’s capacity to maintain the electrical rhythm and pump blood throughout the body.

 What is the Difference Between Dilated Cardiomyopathy and Hypertrophic Cardiomyopathy (HCM)